Beginner’s Guide To Buying Your First House

 OK, so there are zillions of reasons people buy houses that are on a smaller scale.
 Maybe they want their own back yard.
 Or garage.
 Or they’re tired of paying rent each month with nothing to show for it.

-Whatever the reason, it’s likely that some time in your 20s, you will ask the pivotal question: Am I ready to buy my first house?
+Whatever the reason, it’s likely that some time in your 20s, you will ask the pivotal question.

 That answer will vary according to your emotional, mental and physical readiness.
 But one certainty that applies to everyone across the board is this: you must be financially ready for the biggest purchase to date in your life.